 - Staff members, board members or volunteers who incur legitimate exceptional expenses while delivering the business of the organisation and which are not explicitly covered in the current financial policy, will need to make a case for reimbursement to their line manager in the first instance, and then to the CEO and /or ACEO.
 Such exceptional expense should be claimed in a separate claim form to the normal Travel and Substance Claim form.
 If approved by the CEO and/or the ACEO, the Finance Department will process the payment.
-In the case of the CEO claiming exceptional expenses, these will need to be approved of both the Chair and the F&GP. - The organisation from time to time offers hospitality to guests of the organisation.
-In such limited cases the following limits apply: - Lunch to a maximum of €10.00 per head (to include a non alcoholic beverage) - Dinner to a maximum of €20.00 per head (to include a non alcoholic beverage)
+In the case of the CEO claiming exceptional expenses, these will need to be approved of both the Chair and the Governance Sub-group. - The organisation from time to time offers hospitality to guests of the organisation.
+In such limited cases the following limits apply: